moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

         - `to` - an array of addresses to direct subtransactions to, where each entry is a subtransaction
         - `value` - an array of native currency values to send in the subtransactions, where the index corresponds to the subtransaction of the same index in the *to* array.
 If this array is shorter than the *to* array, all the following subtransactions will default to a value of 0
         - `callData` - an array of call data to include in the subtransactions, where the index corresponds to the subtransaction of the same index in the *to* array.
-If this array is shorter than the *to* array, all of the following subtransactions will include no call dataMultilocation](#building-the-precompile-multilocation) section
+If this array is shorter than the *to* array, all of the following subtransactions will include no call data
         - `gasLimit` - an array of gas limits in the subtransactions, where the index corresponds to the subtransaction of the same index in the *to* array.
 Values of 0 are interpreted as unlimited and will have all remaining gas of the batch transaction forwarded.
 If this array is shorter than the *to* array, all of the following subtransactions will have all remaining gas forwarded